-This assessment system will be adopted by the students that can 't attend classes regularly, and so weren 't able to do the assessable activities on campus.
+This assessment system will be adopted by the students that can't attend classes regularly, and so weren't able to do the assessable activities on campus.
 In order to be assessed by this system the student must certify the incompatibility during the first three weeks of classes.
-The exam will include test questions and short questions (theoretical and practical) and also some case study similar to those that the students have solved during the course in order to evaluate the competences.
+The exam at the end of the semester will include test questions and short questions (theoretical and practical) and also some case study similar to those that the students have solved during the course in order to evaluate the competences.
 The students can achieve 100% of the final mark.
 This mark will be between 0 and 10 and to pass the exam, the student will need at least 5 points.